Markers

 Brush tip vs chisel tip

-A brush tip is usually easier for rounded shapes, small animals, clouds, mugs and soft decorative details.
+A brush tip is usually easier for rounded shapes, small animals, clouds, mugs and decorative details.
 A chisel tip is useful for backgrounds, furniture and large flat areas.
 If you can choose, a brush and chisel combination is often more flexible than a fine and chisel combination for cozy coloring.

 How many colors do beginners need?